How to wash your car like a pro

 - Dip your mitt or sponge into the soapy water and start by cleaning sections of your car.
 Make sure to rinse each section with clean water to prevent any soapy water drying.
 After cleaning a section ensure to rinse the mitt or sponge out in the clean water bucket to remove any dirt.

 - Using the shammy dry off each section to remove any potential dried water marks or soap stains.

 - Apply the rim cleaner to the rims and using an old rag or sponge, gently scrub to remove and dirt and dust built up.
 Use an old toothbrush to scrub any hard to reach areas.

 - Lastly, apply window cleaner to one window at a time and using a dry rag quickly polish it out.
 For any remaining watermarks – use your chamois (it should still be damp from drying your car), otherwise just add a little water and polish out the marks.
 Stay away from house hold cleaning products like Windex as it contains ammonia which can damage the car’s window tint.

 When applying the wax make sure that you are not doing circular motions as this can create swirl marks.
 We recommend applying and buffing wax with a back and forth motion.

 - Apply clay bar lubricant to areas with any stubborn bonded contaminants.
 Gently glide the clay back in a back and forth motion until affected areas feel smooth.

 - Now apply the wax using a piece of foam or an applicator pad and apply in small back and forth motions.
 Let the wax sit for a few minutes until it appears hazy and then buff it out using a microfiber cloth.

 By the end of this guide your car should be looking factory new or at least used car new.
-For tips on how to clean your interior check out here – (interior article)
+Have a look at our next blog post for tips on how to clean your interior.